Kurento/kurento/source/tutorials/java/tutorial-send-datachannel.rst

 to add media capabilities to the application.
 In this instantiation we see that we need to specify to the client library the location of the Kurento Media Server.
-In this example, we assume it is located at *localhost* listening in port 8888.
+In this example, we assume it is located at *localhost* listening in port TCP 8888.
 If you reproduce this example you'll need to insert the specific location of your Kurento Media Server instance there.

 Once the *Kurento Client* has been instantiated, you are ready for communicating